Jumpp/react-interview/README.md

 I decided against using an actual UI framework.
 I wanted the assignment to be mostly my handwriting, and a framework always bring conventions and a style.

-The only thing i added was the "react-time-ago" (totally unnecessarily) and a cdn stylesheet link for semantic UIs.
+The only thing i added was the "react-time-ago" (totally unnecessarily), "shortid" and a cdn stylesheet link for semantic UIs.
 ```